-- The results of due diligence reports which have been collated by RFG or other providers.
+The results of due diligence reports which have been collated by RFG or other providers, and

-As processor of your data, RFG does not use the information except in the case where we have been asked to by our client in order to provide support or advice or to maintain and upgrade a system.
+As processor of your data, RFG does not use the information except in the case where we have been asked by our client to provide support or advice or to maintain and upgrade a system.
 For support or maintenance, our technical staff may require periodic access to services data to monitor system performance, test systems, and develop and implement upgrades to systems.
-We may also access information in an anonymous form for statistical analysis and capacity management.
-RFG may transfer personal information to companies that help us provide our service.
-Transfers to subsequent third parties are covered by the provisions in this Privacy Statement regarding notice and choice and the service agreements with our Clients.
+We may also access information in an aggregate form for statistical analysis and capacity management.
+RFG may transfer personal data to companies that help us provide our service.
+Transfers to subsequent third parties are covered by the provisions in this Privacy Statement regarding notice and choice and the service agreements with our clients.

-Requests for access, changes or deletion to the information collected about you should be made to the Client who has purchased the ComplianceDesktop® technology platform.
-If you are unsure of who to contact at the Client, you may contact us at firstname.lastname@example.org.
-If the client requests RFG to remove the data, we will respond to their request within 30 days.
+Requests for access, changes or deletion to the information collected about you should be made to the client who has purchased the Hosted Services.
+If you are unsure of who to contact at the client, you may contact us at firstname.lastname@example.org.
+If the client requests RFG to remove the data, we will respond to their request as soon as reasonably practicable, but no later than 30 days.

-RFG will retain information we process on behalf of our Clients for as long as needed to provide services to our Client.
+RFG will retain information we process on behalf of our clients for as long as needed to provide the Hosted Services to our Client.
 RFG will retain and use this information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.